tonykamillo/ezjson/README.md

 ##Functions
 **dump(python_data, date_format='%Y/%m/%d', max_depth=3)**

-- *python_data*: the python data to be converted to json
+- *python_data*: the python data to be converted to json.
-- *date_format*: format of dates will be formated
+- *date_format*: pattern for formatting dates.
+Default pattern is %Y/%m/%d.
-- *max_depth*: refer to how deep the recursion can reach
+- *max_depth*: refer to how deep the recursion can reach (object inside object, inside object, inside...).
+Default is 3.

     Returns a unicode of the encoded json.